mike-starr/webgl-deferred-lighting/README.md

 ### G-Buffer Setup

 Now that we have a framework for creating geometry, associating it with a shader, and rendering it an organized way, we can start implementing the specifics of the deferred algorithm - the first step of which is to create the render targets that our initial geometry pass will use as outputs, collectively called the g-buffer.

+In WebGL terms, this means creating a separate framebuffer and attaching multiple color targets.